logikum/md-doc-site/contents/1.0/documentation/components/segments.md

 More content files can contain the same piece of information.
 These text blocks can be placed in special content files called segments.
-The segment files help to avoid repeats and make easier the maintenance.
+The segment files help to avoid repeating texts and make easier the maintenance.
 The segment files can also be used to separate some kind of contents by some principle definition to facilitate understanding and maintenance.

 The segment files can have __.md__ and __.html__ extensions.
 They belong to the components.
 The segment files can appear in the root directory and in the